 Good to know Google Ads glossary

 Keywords are the terms that a user types into Google’s search engine when looking for something.
-You’ll pick a list of keywords that you think will work best when people search for what you have to offer while creating your ads, along with which your ads will be displayed with.
-For example, a searcher that looks up ‘’bike trails’’ will see results for advertisers that targeted keywords like ‘’trail biking’’ and ‘’bike rentals’’.
-There are a few different types when it comes to choosing keywords that include exact match, phrase match, broad match, and so on, but we'll cover those later in the guide.
+You’ll pick a list of keywords that you think will work best when people search for what you have to offer while creating your ads, along with which your ads will be displayed.
+For example, a searcher that looks up ‘’bike trails’’ will see results for advertisers that target keywords like ‘’trail biking’’ and ‘’bike rentals’’.
+There are a few different types when it comes to choosing keywords that, include exact match, phrase match, broad match, and so on, but we'll cover those later in the guide.

 Your quality score tells you the quality of your ad by measuring how relevant your keywords are to your ad and to your landing page, your CTR, and your past performance on the search engine.
 A good Quality Score helps lower your bid costs and improve your ad rank in the search results.

 This metric helps determine where your ad will show up, relative to other ads, when it's triggered to appear on Google.
 Your rank is determined using your bid, your Quality Score, and other factors.